mas-bandwidth/gafferongames/content/post/rotation_and_inertia_tensors.md

 <img src="/img/virtualgo/rotation-in-2d.png" alt="rotation in 2d" width="75%"/>

-It's easy because there is only one possible axis for rotation.
-Clockwise or counter-clockwise.
+It's easy because there is only one possible axis for rotation: clockwise or counter-clockwise.

 It follows that as long as we are only rotating about the center of mass, we can represent the orientation of an object in 2D with a single theta value, angular velocity with a scalar radians per-second, and a scalar 'moment of inertia' that works just like an angular equivalent of mass: how hard it is to rotate that object.